 Besides the large number of corners, this pass is also steep with an average gradient of 1:14 and some very steep sections at 1:5.
-The scenery is fantastic as the pass follows the path of a tributary of the Nooitgedacht River, but the cherry on top of all these impressive figures is the ghoulish history of this pass, where a murder took place about 200 years ago - and it's how the kloof got it's name.
-There are other passes in South Africa with similar names, like Moordenaarsnek (EC) and Moordenaarspoort (NC).
+The scenery is fantastic as the pass follows the course of a tributary of the Nooitgedacht River, but the cherry on top of all these impressive figures is the ghoulish history of this pass, where a murder took place about 200 years ago - and it's how the kloof got it's name.
+There are other passes in South Africa with similar names, like Moordenaarsnek (EC) and Moordenaarspoort (NC) and Moordenaarshoogte (WC).

 Moordenaarsnek (“Murderer’s Neck”) has a very unusual profile, in that the road rises and falls through a series of false summits over its full length of 12.3 km.
 The road had recently been refurbished at the time of filming in April 2017, and was in an excellent condition.
 As usual, hazards in this part of the Eastern Cape include pedestrians, livestock and slow-moving traffic.
 It is also not advisable to traverse this pass at night or in inclement weather, but if this is unavoidable, reduce your speed to below the posted speed restrictions and be prepared to brake suddenly at a moment’s notice.